prakashgm91/prakashgm91/README.md

 ## Hello there
 I am currently working on **Machine Learning for Computational Fluid Dynamics (CFD)**.

-- Building fast & cost-effective surrogate models for complex fluid dynamics problems using **Neural Operators**
+- Building fast & cost-effective surrogate models that replicates complex fluid dynamics problems using **Neural Operators**
 - Aiming to publish my work and looking for new opportunities

 ---